vdeviatkov/gradient-lab/README.md

 2. Two-layer MLP for XOR
 3. Manual backpropagation and numerical gradient checking
 4. Softmax regression on MNIST
-5. MLP on MNIST
+5. MLP for handwritten-digit recognition on MNIST
-6. Small CNN
+6. Train a convolutional neural network for handwritten-digit recognition on MNIST
 7. Optimizer comparisons: batch GD, SGD, mini-batch SGD, Momentum, RMSProp, and Adam
+8. Snake-playing agent trained with reinforcement learning
-8. Python, NumPy, PyTorch, and C++ benchmarks
+9. Python, NumPy, PyTorch, and C++ benchmarks

 Comparisons will consider **accuracy, convergence, execution time, memory usage, and implementation complexity**.
 Each comparison should document its environment, dataset split,